EC-BingChilling/Summer2023/chapter6.md

     Don't_Confess -->|Suspect1_+_Suspect2| 1y
 ```

-If one person confesses and the other doesn't the one that doesn't will be charged and convicted for 10 years
+If one person confesses and the other doesn't the one that doesn't will be charged and convicted for 10 years.
+Therefore the **dominant strategy** for that person is to confess.

 ```mermaid
 graph LR;